StevenWeir038/Scientia-Geographia-Quiz/README.md

 # Existing Features

-## One Page Site / Future Implementations
+## One Page Site and Future Implementations
 For ease, the site is limited to one page as this is my first time using Javascript (JS) within the DOM.
 Given current limitations, I was still able to activate the page by showing/hiding different sections by adding event listeners to specific elements.
 This gives the appearance of the site being more complex than it actually is.